 It is stated in Alpina’s official press release that the watch is equipped by their beloved Caliber AL-525 automatic movement.
 Based on the well-known Sellita SW200 ebauche, it definitely won’t stun you with innovative features: there are no silicon balance wheels, no antimagnetic springs crafted from fancy nonferrous alloys.
 Still, it is a robust, time-proven workhorse mechanism that is good at keeping time within the range guaranteed by the manufacturer (+/- 12 seconds average rate for Standard variety or +/- 4 seconds for Premium, not sure which one is used here) and is usually reliable enough even in its ‘blank’ form not to give you any hassles if you take good care of it like it is the case with any mechanism.

 Normally, Alpina invests considerable time and effort into personalizing their third-party mechanisms with their signature blacked-out oscillating weight, Geneva Stripes and all the usual stuff.
-Not sure about this one though since this watch comes with a solid case back cover: the only thing that you will see there is the engraved stylized mountains and the brand’s logo on the back.
+Not sure about this one though since this watch comes with a solid case back cover: the only thing that you will see there are the engraved stylized mountains and the brand’s logo on the back.

 Well, that’s fine with me.
 Perhaps, the only problem that you may encounter here is a sharper drop in the timekeeper’s resale value as long as you get it out of the box: there is a great number of persons who honestly think that only a fool would pay more than a €1000 for a watch powered by a mechanism of this sort and this watch will probably cost close to €1500 when it hits stores around the world.
 Well, on a bright side, there is also an even greater number of persons who don’t give a second thought about movement names and stuff and are more interested in general aesthetics of the thing, and in this regard, the watch is almost flawless.

-By the way, if you are one of those people who tend to suffer limb-swelling by the end of the day, you will probably have a very nice Alpina logo embossed on your skin after taking off the watch: the image seems to be engraved quite deep into the surface of the back cover.
+By the way, if you are one of those people who tend to suffer limb-swelling by the end of the day, you will probably have a nice Alpina logo embossed on your skin after taking off the watch: the image seems to be engraved quite deep into the surface of the back cover.

 Pricing & Availability